shihaocao/ctf-quartz-website/content/index.md

 Please show up on time for rules/team formation!
 If you miss too much, we'll ask to to come back at 3:00 instead.

+## What to Bring / Wear

+Attire:
+- Long hiking pants / leggings
+- Long socks
+- Extra pair in case it gets wet
+- Sneakers
+- Light jacket in case of rain

+Other
+- Water bottle
+- Insect repellant if you have it - we will share

+If you're coming from something else and have a bag, you can leave it by your team's flag circle and it will implicitly watched over.

 # Map

 <div style="display: flex; align-items: center;">